torchsurv.loss.weibull

 • log_params (torch.Tensor, float) – Parameters of the Weibull distribution of shape = (n_samples, 1) or (n_samples, 2).
 The first column corresponds to the log scale parameter.
 The second column corresponds to the log shape parameter.
 If the log shape parameter is missing, it is imputed with 0.

-• event (torch.Tensor, bool) – Event indicator of length n_samples (= True if event occured).
+• event (torch.Tensor, bool) – Event indicator of length n_samples (= True if event occurred).

-• time (torch.Tensor, float) – Time-to-event or censoring of length n_samples.
+• time (torch.Tensor, float) – Event or censoring time of length n_samples.

 • reduction (str) – Method to reduce losses.
 Defaults to “mean”.
 Must be one of the following: “sum”, “mean”.